This article is brought to you by Aura.

 • Beware of IRS imposter scams over the phone, text, or email.
 Scammers may impersonate IRS agents to trick you into giving up sensitive data.

 • Thoroughly vet any tax preparer.
-Your tax preparer must uphold the highest standards of trust and ethical behavior.
-Don’t risk relying on someone with a history of wrongdoing.
 Be especially cautious if a tax preparer refuses to sign your return — this is a huge red flag that you could be dealing with a scammer.

 The best way to protect yourself from tax identity theft is by protecting your personal information.
 Successfully keeping your Social Security number secret makes it much harder for scammers to file a return in your name.